rabbitmq/rabbitmq-website/site/cli.md

 Just like with any network connection, CLI-to-node connections can fail due to

- * Hostname resolution issues
+ * Hostname resolution failures
- * IP routing issues
+ * Incorrect IP routing
- * TCP port access (firewalls, etc) issues
+ * TCP port access blocked (firewalls, etc)

 and so on.